andrewfhou/mweepigeon-landing/_posts/2025-06-30-EOE-lore-notes.md

 	- => alabaster? ablative? a-labile (not liable [to change])?
 - **Anstruth**.
 Blasphemy
 	- => Anathematic truth, anathematic reality.
 Falsehood, reality warped by the artifact
 - **Bladiator**.
-Hardlight blade that can emit blasts
+Hardlight blade that can emit blasts of energy
 	- => blade radiator
 - **Checkmate**.
 Pinnacle position paired with Director, combining first officer with adversarial counselor
-	- => Check as in check-and-balance, Mate as in assistant/first officer.
+	- => Check as in check-and-balance; Mate as in assistant/first officer.
 - **Cherazad Generator**.
 A means of deferring momentum from impact
-	- => sheherazade / shahrazad (staving off death temporarily)
+	- => sheherazade / shahrazad, from One Thousand and One Nights.
+Staving off death temporarily
 - **Coach** and **Postilion**.
 Archetypical twin authority positions in Kav contrimperial Teamer culture.
 The coach drives, the postilion navigates
 	- => Postilion is derived from French and Italian, and originally meant the guide/forerunner for the post (mail).
 It now means the person who rides a horse pulling a coach or carriage in lieu of a coachman in order to guide it.
 	- => Similarly, coach is likely derived from coach (carriage).
 These terms are a straightforward lift.